neffo/bing-wallpaper-gnome-extension/README.md

-# GNOME Shell extension - Bing Wallpaper Changer
+# GNOME Shell extension - Bing Wallpaper

 A lightweight GNOME shell extension to syncs your desktop wallpaper to today's Microsoft Bing image of the day (the image you see when you visit Bing.com).
 The intention of this extension is to just do what it needs to do and stay out of your way.